Project-OSRM/osrm-backend/README.md

 Contribute
 ----------
-If you like to contribute, you can simply fork the project and start coding.
+If you like to contribute, simply fork the project and start coding.
-When you are going to provide a more substantial addition, please create a new branch first.
-For pull requests use the develop branch as target, never the master branch.
+It is best practice to create a new branch (from the current master) with a descriptive name for your contributions.
+When you are done, send a pull request from that branch.
+With this workflow, each pull request is isolated and can be easily merged.

 Integration into Project-OSRM repository